JuliaPOMDP/POMDPSimulators.jl/docs/src/sim.md

 ```
 This allows a flexible and general way to interact with a POMDP environment without creating new `Policy` types.

+In the POMDP case, an updater can optionally be supplied as an additional positional argument if the policy function works with beliefs rather than directly with observations.

 More examples can be found in the [POMDPExamples Package](https://github.com/JuliaPOMDP/POMDPExamples.jl/blob/master/notebooks/Running-Simulations.ipynb)

 ```@docs